What Is the Sleep Wave? A Gentle, Science-Backed Sleep Method

 Author Bios

-Julie Wright, LMFT & Heather Turgeon, MFT
+Julie Wright, MFT & Heather Turgeon, MFT

-We're Julie Wright and Heather Turgeon — MFTs, psychotherapists, and authors of the best-selling book The Happy Sleeper.
+We're Julie Wright and Heather Turgeon — psychotherapists, and authors of the best-selling book The Happy Sleeper.

 We're also both moms, so we know what it feels like to be desperate for sleep while also wanting, above all else, what's best for our babies.